shubin023/ML_tasks/README.md

-In this repository I collected all tasks which I complete to improve my skills in ML
+In this repository I have collected all tasks which I completed to improve my skills in ML